graphhopper/graphhopper/docs/core/deploy.md

 java [options] -jar *.jar server config.yml # calls the import command implicitly, if not done before
 ```

-Try a different garbage collectors (GCs) like ZGC or Shenandoah for serving the
+Try different garbage collectors (GCs) like ZGC or Shenandoah for serving the
 routing requests.
 The G1 is the default GC but the other two GCs are better suited for JVMs with bigger heaps (>32GB) and low pauses.
-You enabled them with `-XX:+UseZGC` or `-XX:+UseShenandoahGC`.
+You enable them with `-XX:+UseZGC` or `-XX:+UseShenandoahGC`.
 Please note that especially ZGC and G1 require quite a
 bit memory additionally to the heap and so sometimes speed can be increased when you lower the `Xmx` value.

 If you want to support none-CH requests you should at least enable landmarks or limit the request to a
+certain distance via `routing.non_ch.max_waypoint_distance` (in meter, default is 1).
-certain distance otherwise it might require lots of RAM per request!
+Otherwise it might require lots of RAM per request!
 See [#734](https://github.com/graphhopper/graphhopper/issues/734).

 ### API Tokens